Krischan74/RTCWHQ/README.md

 2. **Execute rtcwhq.py**
 	- loads the ESRGAN model "cartoonpainted_400000.pth" taken from here: [https://esrgan.blogspot.com/2019/01/blog-post.html](https://esrgan.blogspot.com/2019/01/blog-post.html)
+	- loads the ESRGAN model "ReducedColorsAttempt.pth" tkane from here: [https://kingdomakrillic.tumblr.com/post/181294654011/a-collection-of-great-art-oriented-models-not](https://kingdomakrillic.tumblr.com/post/181294654011/a-collection-of-great-art-oriented-models-not)
 	- parses the input folder for PNG, JPG or TGA files
-	- counts their numbers
+	- counts the numbers of images there
 	- removes readonly attributes from these files
-	- too large images are resized to their half resolution before upscaling
+	- too large images are resized to their half resolution before upscaling (if flag is set)
+	- images not following power of two resolution are size-corrected, if flag is set
+	- trying to convert images with different color depth (not RGB/RGBA) to RGB
+	- special RTCW/ET folders not worth to rescale are ignored if a flag is set
-	- the scaling runs in a loop until the maximum resolution has been reached (approx. 2048x2048)
+	- the scaling runs in a loop until the maximum resolution or the target resolution has been reached
 	- the Alpha channel is scaled, too!
 	- after scaling, a slight Gaussian Blur is applied to the Alpha channel to sharpen the edges
 	- additional, Contrast and Brightness changes are applied to the Alpha channel to have more control over the edge contrast